Straight Talk SC: Can't Win for Losing

 August 5: Chasing the American Dream: What Does It Take to Climb the Income Ladder?

-Sarah Sattelmeyer, senior associate, Financial Security and Mobility, Pew Charitable Trusts (bio), will give an overview of the state of economic mobility in the U.S. and describe what Pew's research indicates are the drivers behind it.
+Sarah Sattelmeyer, senior associate, Financial Security and Mobility, Pew Charitable Trusts (bio), gave an overview of the state of economic mobility in the U.S. and describe what Pew's research indicates are the drivers behind it.

 For Sara Sattelmeyer's powerpoint presentation, click here.